 The first problem was that the lifeboat itself wasn't up to an ocean journey.
 Harry was the answer to that.
 Once again, he buckled down and strengthened it.
-This made the boat somewhat seaworthy, when otherwise it would never had lasted for the journey.
+This made the boat somewhat seaworthy when otherwise it would never have lasted for the journey.
 Even the Big Shot later admitted that Harry's work on the open boat was the only thing that enabled them to make it.
-That didn't make the Big Shot like Harry any more, of course, because he was done with Harry.
+That didn't make the Big Shot like Harry anymore, of course, because he was done with Harry.

 The Big Shot held grudges.
 Big time.

 In one of the greatest feats in maritime history, they - Harry and only the ablest went along, the rest remained behind to be rescued later - somehow made the 800 or so odd miles over open water to the island.
 Just like "the cover-up is worse than the crime," the flight for life was more legendary than the actual expedition.
 Harry didn't complain during the trip, but he did mention matter-of-factly at one point that his feet were swelling inside his boots, a dangerous condition.
 This made the Big Shot realize that they all might die if he didn't do something, so he ordered all the men to all take off their boots.
 Turned out, everyone had the same condition, which could have killed them if nothing had been done.
 Harry saved everyone's life once again.
 Did the Big Shot appreciate it and perhaps make a mental note to honor Harry?
 What do you think?